JANUARY

 World Toilet Day (A/RES/67/291)

-World Toilet Day is held on November 19th of every year to raise awareness of the fact that more than 2 billion people around the world do not have access to toilets and plumbing.
-The purpose of the event is to call for support to improve sanitation in developing nations.
+World Toilet Day is held on November 19th of every year.
+It draws attention to the fact that more than 2 billion people around the world do not have access to toilets and plumbing.
+The event calls for improvements in sanitation systems in developing nations.

 Africa Industrialization Day (A/RES/44/237)

 Since 1989, the United Nations has observed Africa Industrialization Day every year on November 20th.
-The purpose of the event is to promote the responsible continued development of African economies to improve living conditions throughout the continent and better the economic situations of families while protecting the planet.
+The purpose of the event is to promote the responsible continued development of African economies, which improves living conditions throughout the continent and betters the economic situations of families while protecting the planet.

 Universal Children’s Day (A/RES/836(IX))